sajal2692/sajalsharma-v1/about.md

 As a result of my perpetual curiosity, I have practical experience with a wide range of technologies including:

-Python • R • Ruby • Java • Javascript • AngularJS • HTML • CSS • Bootstrap • NodeJS • Jquery • MySQL • MongoDB • Scikit-Learn • NLTK • Pandas • Numpy
+Python • R • Ruby • Java • Javascript • ReactJS • AngularJS • HTML • CSS • Bootstrap • NodeJS • Jquery • MySQL • MongoDB • Scikit-Learn • NLTK • Pandas • Numpy

 for use with concepts such as: